getify/CAF/README.md

 **Note:** The polyfill is automatically loaded (in the `global` namespace) when **CAF** is used is Node.

 Just be aware that if an environment needs the polyfill, `fetch(..)` and other such APIs won't know about `AbortController` so they won't recognize or respond to it.
 They won't break in its presence; they'll just ignore it.
+But you can use [the fetch patching version](https://github.com/mo/abortcontroller-polyfill/#how-to-use) of the polyfill to "teach" fetch to abort requests.

 ### Manual Cancelation Signal Handling